lilanpei/NMT/README.md

 ## 6. Training Details
 We use fit_generator() instead of the fit() method as our data is too large to fit into the memory[7].
 After shuffle the Microblog dataset, we creat training and validation sets using an 80-20 split, so there are 4000 bilingual sentences for training and 1000 for validation.
-We trained the network with batchsize of 32(compromised on the memory consumption and the time) for 40 epochs, training accuracy converged to 0.9996 and the val accuracy reached to 0.7869.
+We trained the network with batchsize of 32(compromised on the memory consumption and the time), adam optimizer and categorical_crossentropy  loss function for a total of 40 epochs.
+The training accuracy converged to 0.9996 and the val accuracy reached 0.7869.
 The loss and accuracy history plots as below:

 ![image](https://github.com/lilanpei/NMT/blob/master/Loss_history.png)